-This degree includes a compulsory year abroad in Stage 3 in a country where your chosen language is spoken.
+At Stage 3, this degree may include a year abroad in a country where your chosen language is spoken.

-You can spend this year studying at one of our partner universities abroad.

-You can also take up a work experience placement, provided that your language skills are consistent with the work available.
+You can spend this year studying at one of our partner universities abroad or on a work placement, provided that your language skills are consistent with the work available.